typelevel/weaver-test/docs/features/troubleshooting_failures.md

 This information will only be displayed when a test fails, so will not clutter your test report.

-## Using `clue`
+## Using `clue` with `expect`

 The `expect` and `expect.all` statements are used to assert on boolean values.
-By default, they don't print any diagnostic information.
+On their own, they don't print any diagnostic information.

 You can add information by using the `clue` function.